diegoquiroz/Thin-Bastard/README.md

-Swaggy Bastard Theme for Ghost
+Thin Bastard Theme for Ghost
 ==================

 Thin Bastard is a fork of <a href="https://github.com/karloespiritu/Bastard"><b>Swaggy</b> Bastard!</a>